 - PG&E A-1749.
 This 130 kW IC engine system came on-line in November 2009.
 The system uses renewable fuel from a wastewater treatment plant digester and recovers waste heat from the engine to preheat the digester sludge.
-The host customer provided natural gas and biogas usage for the entire reporting period.
-The contribution of non-renewable fuel was no more than 8 percent and is therefore determined to be in compliance with SGIP renewable fuel use requirements. - SCE PY06-062.
-This 900 kW fuel cell system came on-line in March 2008.
-The system is located at a wastewater treatment facility and utilizes renewable fuel produced by a digester system.
-Metered electric generation and natural gas consumption data were obtained from the SGIP participant.
-Itron assumed an electrical conversion efficiency of 33 percent to estimate total fuel use during periods of electricity generation.
-Based on these estimates, Itron believes natural gas usage during the current reporting period was no more than 25 percent of the total annual fuel input.
+Itron assumed an electrical conversion efficiency of 31 percent to estimate total fuel use during periods of electricity generation.
+Based on these estimates and an estimated biogas energy content of 650 Btu/SCF, Itron believes natural gas usage during the current reporting period did not exceed 18 percent of the total annual fuel input.
 The system was in compliance with SGIP renewable fuel use provisions for this reporting period. - SDREO-0351-07.
 This 560 kW IC engine system came on-line in April 2010.
 The system is located at a waste water treatment facility and utilizes the anaerobic digester gas from five digesters on-site to provide base load electric power to the treatment facility.
 When sufficient digester gas is not available to run this system at full load, natural gas is mixed in.
-Electrical output, natural gas consumption, and digester gas consumption data are being collected by the host customer and were provided to Itron for the period from July 1, 2010 to June 30, 2011.
-Based on the data provided, the natural gas usage during the reporting period did not exceed 6 percent of the total energy consumed.
-The system was in compliance with SGIP renewable fuel use provisions for this reporting period.
+Electrical output, natural gas consumption, and digester gas consumption data are being collected by the host customer and were provided to Itron.
+Based on the data provided, the natural gas usage during the reporting period did not exceed 22 percent of the total energy consumed.
+The project was in compliance with SGIP renewable fuel use provisions for this reporting period. - PG&E 1802.
+This 400 kW fuel cell project utilizes directed biogas from a landfill and natural gas.
+The system became operational in December of 2010 and therefore is required to comply with SGIP renewable fuel use requirements.
+Itron has obtained directed biogas invoices from January 2011 through December 2011.
+Itron has also obtained natural gas consumption data from the manufacturer for the entire reporting period.
+A comparison of the natural gas consumption data and the renewable fuel invoices shows that renewable fuel purchases amounted to 80% of total fuel consumption.